Metassive/PunkPink-add-ons/README.md

 * Tip: If you click the "Viewport Shading" button you will be able to see how your wearable looks.

-– Go to the “Shading” tab
+– Go to the “Shading” tab.

 – In the right column there is a ball icon called “Material Properties”, enter there.